jfandata/paper-certification/README.md

-# paper-certification
+# Digital Copy of Paper Certification
-Project page showcasing paper-certification for websites such as LinkedIn profile.
+Project page showcasing digital copy of paper certification for websites such as LinkedIn profile.